asteffey/freecodecamp/README.md

 with React, I leaned into using Hooks (even though freeCodeCamp didn't teach that).
 In my last few projects, I even started writing everything in Typescript (which I know love, especially when using Webstorm).

-I've mostly work in Java at work, so spending so much time with these other languages, working on very different types of problems, has been a good way to improve my overall understanding of software development.
+I mostly work in Java at work, so spending so much time with these other languages, working on very different types of problems, has been a good way to improve my overall understanding of software development.
 There's been several times where I was able to apply something I learned through these projects at work, whether it be applying a specific tool/technology or even adopting a different way of thinking about the problem.